Charges stayed against accused child sex offender after 8 years of police, Crown delays | CBC News

 "Had this complaint been in a locality such as Winnipeg, would the police have taken it more seriously?" he asked.

-Gupta wondered if the case would have been taken more seriously by police and the Crown if the complainant hadn't been and Indigenous youth involved in the criminal justice system.
+Gupta wondered if the case would have been taken more seriously by police and the Crown if the complainant hadn't been an Indigenous youth involved in the criminal justice system.

 "It's a failure of the northern Manitoba system in general," he said.